the Ethics of Food & Why Grass-fed is Key

-the Ethics of Food & Why Grass-fed is Key**

 Eating an ancestral diet helps people reclaim their health.
 Its also reconnects people with their food systems.
 Its about nurturing a world that is sustainable for our children and their children.
 The solutions are simple: grow vegetables in a way that mimics the natural world.
 Nourish the soil and raise animals in the grass-fed model.
 Small scale farming is being used in Brazil, Hawaii and on Salt Spring Island to name a few places.
 And it’s working.

 The local movement is building from the ground up.
 Corporations will never support this kind of decentralization but people understand the importance and the intelligence of eating locally. so its spreading quickly.
 I’m currently in a small town in Mexico.
 I look around and see it all happening in front of me.
 The people who harvest their own food benefit from this local wealth.
 Fish, pork, chickens, fruit and produce of all kinds is produced.

 Is Meat Bad?

 There is still lot of anti-meat, anti-saturated fat rhetoric in the mainstream media.
-It’s a heated debate and one I prefer to not engage in most of the time.
-The standard story is that animals raised for food are killing the planet and, in addition, the saturated fat is causing high cholesterol causing heart disease which I debunk in this article.
+It’s a heated debate but a new study levels the field.
+Red meat is not linked with the ills we once thought it was.
+And the standard story that saturated fat is causing high cholesterol causing heart disease is debunked in this article.